pasdoc/pasdoc/README.md

 This is a _free and open source software_.

-We [appreciate your donations (Michalis, maintainer of PasDoc, also makes Castle Game Engine)](https://castle-engine.io/donate), esp. if you use PasDoc in a commercial project.
-This helps us to continue developing and improving PasDoc.

 ## Basic Usage

 Put comments before the identifiers in your Pascal source code.
 Like this: